Development Related Questions

 Find more here REST API

-# What kind of TLS/SSL authentication is supported?
+What kind of TLS/SSL authentication is supported?

 Support one-way, two-way, and custom signature for configuration.

-# How to integrate with other systems?
+How to integrate with other systems?

 You can use data integrations to integrate with other applications.
 Check Data Integrations for more details.

-# The authentication data of the device is stored in my own database.
+The authentication data of the device is stored in my own database.
 Can I do the authentication of MQTT connections through my own database?

-# How long can device logs be kept in the console?
+How long can device logs be kept in the console?

 EMQX Cloud does not keep device communication logs, only deployment event logs, which are kept for 7 days by default.

-# How long can device events be stored in the console?
+How long can device events be stored?

-Device event data can be saved permanently.
+Device event data can be permanently integrated into third-party storage through event topics.

-# How to calculate sessions?
+How to calculate sessions?

 The definition for session: The number of sessions is calculated by adding the number of connected clients and the disconnected clients with sessions retained in the broker.
 Connected clients are those that connect to the broker after CONNECT, including those that are not disconnected within the keepAlive span.
 Disconnected clients that keep a session are clients that are offline but have CleanSession set to false, and such clients are counted in the session count.
 When a device DISCONNECT goes offline, or if it has not communicated for more than the keepAlive span, the device will go offline and will not be counted in the number of sessions.